juguenkuzu/Project_JUGUE_Revature/TRMS/README.md

 Technologies Used

-Java
+Java ,
-JavaScript
+JavaScript ,
-HTML
+HTML,
-CSS
+CSS,
-Javalin
+Javalin,
-Hibernate
+Hibernate,
-JDBC
+JDBC,
-JUnit4
+JUnit4,
-Selenium
+Selenium,
-PostgreSQL
+PostgreSQL.

 Features

-Login Page
+Login Page ,
-Reimbursment Request
+Reimbursment Request,
-Approval of the First Reimbursement
+Approval of the First Reimbursement,
-Approval of the Second Reimbursement
+Approval of the Second Reimbursement,
-Approval of the Third Reimbursment
+Approval of the Third Reimbursment.

 Getting Started

-Make sure the PostgreSQL Database is running.
+Make sure the PostgreSQL Database is running,
 Make sure Java (App.java) is running.